-The 2014 report has a relatively small sample of 1.5 billion emails sent by SMBs during 2013.
-A larger sample for UK Emails from Epsilon is presented in the European section of this compilation.
+The 2017 report has a relatively small sample of 1.5 billion emails sent by SMBs during 2016.

 But it's a useful report since it has the breakdown of opens, clicks and unsubscribes by industry for B2B and B2C markets.
 This shows the much lower response in some sectors such as Events, Education and Legal services.